SViswanathanLab/TrPLet/README.md

 ### Batch Correction

 In general, we noticed that cell line RNA-seq often does not require batch correction with CCLE, while tumor RNA-seq with TCGA almost always does (based on two-component PCA).
 We recommend batch correcting using ComBat-seq using lineage as a covariate.
 Choose a lineage of your sample that most closely matches with TCGA or CCLE lineages.
-TCGA lineages available here: https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/tcga-study-abbreviations; CCLE lineages are indicated by the string following the underscore "_" in the cell line name (sample_info.csv)
+TCGA lineages available here: https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/tcga-study-abbreviations; CCLE lineages are indicated by the string following the underscore "_" in the cell line name as indicated in the sample_info.csv file (https://depmap.org/portal/data_page/?tab=allData).

-Make sure you use isoform-level counts

 ### Inclusion of Mutation Calls

 This is completely optional; including mutation calls may increase the accuracy of predicting dependency scores for a few genes.
 If you choose to inclue mutation data, it should be binarized (0: no mutation, 1: mutation present) then Z-scored.
 You can add mutation status of a gene manually during the RNA-seq normalization stage.
 CCLE has mutation calls available here: https://depmap.org/portal/data_page.
 TCGA has mutation calls available here: https://gdc.cancer.gov/about-data/publications/pancanatlas.
-One should filter to high impact / deleterious / hotspot mutations if possible.
+One should filter to high impact / deleterious / hotspot mutations.

-If you wish to call mutations from RNA-seq data, please use an established workflow.
-One possible method is using HaplotypeCaller after generating a processed RNA-seq .bam file, then some variant filtering method.
-One could consider the GATK workflow: https://gatk.broadinstitute.org/hc/en-us/articles/360035531192-RNAseq-short-variant-discovery-SNPs-Indels.
+If you wish to call mutations from RNA-seq data, consider using an established workflow such as GATK's: https://gatk.broadinstitute.org/hc/en-us/articles/360035531192-RNAseq-short-variant-discovery-SNPs-Indels.